Digoxin is used to treat heart failure and irregular heartbeats.

 |Side Effects||Recommended action|

-Unusual behaviour or thinking, confusion, anxiety
+Unusual behaviour or thinking, confusion

 |Tell your doctor immediately|